WesleyAC/notebook/README.md

 ## Archival and Broken Links

 The deploy script checks if any outwards links are broken (returning HTTP error codes), and does not allow a deploy if they are (unless the link has been explicitly added to a bypass list).
-Additionally, before deploying, all outgoing links are submitted to [archive.org](https://web.archive.org) to preserve a copy of the link at the time the post was written.
+Additionally, before deploying, all outgoing links are archived via [ArchiveBox](https://archivebox.io) to preserve a copy of the link at the time the post was written.
 This allows easy switching to archived copies of linked websites should they go offline in the future.

 ## Deep Links